bmndc/nokia-leo/README.md

 > Remember, you don't have to root your phone to do things that usually need root access e.g. you can use [this fork of Luxferre's AppBuster](https://github.com/minhduc-bui1/AppBuster) to disable apps from the launcher instead of deleting them with Wallace Toolbox.
 You can also install [CrossTweak](https://gitlab.com/suborg/crosstweak), a Wallace Toolbox alternative also made by Luxferre that does not need `engmode-extension` and therefore can be easily installed on KaiOS 2.5.4 devices.

 ### What we'll need
-- an international non-NA version of Nokia 6300 4G (not TA-1324) or Nokia 8000 4G, Nokia 2720 Flip or Nokia 800 Tough;
+- an international non-US version of Nokia 6300 4G (not TA-1324) or Nokia 8000 4G, Nokia 2720 Flip or Nokia 800 Tough;
 - an USB cable capable of data transferring (EDL cables will also do);
 - an Internet connection to download the tools needed;
 - a somewhat-working firehose programmer MBN file for the [8000 4G and 6300 4G](https://edl.bananahackers.net/loader/8k.mbn), [2720 Flip](https://edl.bananahackers.net/loader/2720.mbn) or [800 Tough](https://edl.bananahackers.net/loader/800t.mbn);